steve192/salary-tracker/README.md

    ```bash
    cp .env.example .env
    ```
-   Set a strong `DJANGO_SECRET_KEY` and the credentials for the bootstrap user (`INITIAL_USER_EMAIL` / `INITIAL_USER_PASSWORD`).
+   Set a strong `DJANGO_SECRET_KEY`

 2. Build and run the container:
    ```bash
    docker compose up --build
    ```

-3. Open http://localhost:8000 and log in with the initial user credentials.
-The container:
+3. Open http://localhost:8000 and log create your initial user.

-   - Creates `/app/data/db.sqlite3` (persisted via the `sqlite-data` volume)
-   - Applies migrations
-   - Creates the initial user and preference row if missing
-   - Collects static assets into `/app/staticfiles` (also persisted)
-   - Starts Gunicorn on port 8000
+5. Go to admin settings and add an inflation index.
+Then press refresh to download current inflation data
+6. Go to your personal settings and apply the inflation index you just downloaded

-4. Add employers and salary entries from the dashboard.
+6. Add employers and salary entries from the dashboard.
 The chart updates immediately based on the stored data.

 ## Ready to use docker-compose
 ```